ua-snap/shiny-apps/cmip3_cmip5/www/help02_data.md

 #### Variables

-Several of the variables are categorical.
+Several of the variables are categorical (climate models, emissions scenarios, geographic locations, etc.).
 Some are discrete numerical (months, years, decades).
 All of these serve in subsetting the two main continuous numerical variables (temperature and precipitation) by way of selecting factor levels and ranges, respectively.
 Going row by row,